Outbreak Response Plan

 The Actors Fund Home has sought ways to permit family/visitors under certain well-defined circumstances.
 In compliance with the State of New Jersey Department of Health and CDC.
 The Actors Fund Home has established a policy with controlled parameters that will help continue to protect our residents from potential exposure to coronavirus while remaining in compliance.

-Upon arrival family/visitors will need to be tested, and as long as the test results are negative, the family/visitors will be asked to sanitize their hands and will need to wear a “tight fitting mask” which is a surgical mask and not a cloth mask, as PPE requirements.
+Upon arrival family/visitors will need to sign into the Accushield, the family/visitors will be asked to sanitize or wash their hands and will need to wear a “tight fitting mask” which is a surgical mask and not a cloth mask, as PPE requirements.

 PURPOSE